 \subsubsection{Perturbation theory}

-We now make the linear operator depend on a finite-dimensional parameter $w\subset W\in\R^{N_W}$, with $W$ an open neighborhood of some fixed $w_0\in\R^{N_W}$.
-We then assume that for every $w\in W$, we are given a stationary, principally scalar operator $L_w\in\Diffb^2(M;E)$ depending continuously on $w$, and $L_{w_0}=L$ satisfies the assumptions \itref{ItAsySm1Sym}--\itref{ItAsySm3Trapped} of \S\ref{SubsecAsySm}.
+We now make the linear operator depend on a finite-dimensional parameter $w\in W\subset\R^{N_W}$, with $W$ an open neighborhood of some fixed $w_0\in\R^{N_W}$.
+We then assume that for every $w\in W$, we are given a stationary, principally scalar operator $L_w\in\Diffb^2(M;E)$ depending continuously on $w$, and $L_{w_0}=L$ satisfies the assumptions \eqref{ItAsySm1Sym}--\eqref{ItAsySm3Trapped} of \S\ref{SubsecAsySm}.
 For simplicity, we make the additional assumption that the principal symbol is

 where $b(w)\in\cU_B$ depends continuously on $w\in W$; this will be satisfied in our applications.

 Simple examples are $W=\cU_B$, $w_0=b_0$, and $L_w=\Box_{g_w}$ for $w\in\cU_B$ is the tensor wave operator on any tensor bundle over $M$.
 Linearizations of the gauged Einstein equation will be the objects of interest for the linear stability problem, see \S\ref{SecKey} and \S\ref{SecKdSLStab}.